-This control is only available for the single input MIDI Expression and the Quattro which lack advanced routing.
-When this control is enabled, any MIDI entering the device via the USB connection is sent right back out over the USB.
-In this configuration the MIDI Expression is operating like an external MIDI effect.
-Used in combination with the MIDI Transformer, this feature allows you send MIDI Data from a host application, process it, and then return it to the host.
+When enabled, the MIDI Expression can operate like an external MIDI effect.
+Used in combination with the MIDI Transformer, this feature allows you to send MIDI Data to your MIDI Expression from a host application, process it, and then return it back to the host.